 Spanish 1 is an introduction to the Spanish language and culture through various facets of life in Spanish speaking countries.
-Basics of the Spanish language on pronunciation, speaking, listening, writing, and grammar will be presented in a situational context through the study of beginner novels.
-The culture of Spani and Latin American Spanish speaking countries.
+Basics of the language will be presented in a situational context through the study of beginner novels and culture of Spanish speaking countries.
 This class is for students who have never formally taken Spanish.